wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-first-steps/includes/4-create-simple-flow.md

     ![Screenshot of the Build a flow dialog box.](..\media\console-build-new-flow.png)

 1. When the flow designer is launched, use the **actions** pane to search for and select the **Display input dialog** action.
-Set the action to prompt users to enter a date in the American format.
+Set the action to prompt users to enter a date in the European format.

     ![Screenshot of the Display input dialog action.](..\media\display-input-dialog-action.png)

 1. Deploy a **Convert text to datetime** action to convert the entered text to a datetime variable.
-The text represents the European date format, so configure the custom format in the action's properties.
+The text represents the European date format, so configure the appropriate custom format in the action's properties.

     ![Screenshot of the Convert text to datetime action.](..\media\convert-text-to-datetime-action.png)